The balanced organization

-What culture am I living in?
+In what culture am I living?

-On the organizational level the question about the core culture will produce some insights about the functioning principles and driving forces of the organization.
+On the organizational level, the question about the core culture will produce some insights about the functioning principles and driving forces of the organization.
 This insight is a prerequisite to handle issues like: Is the current organization efficient enough?
-What are current problems?
+What are the current problems?
 In what environment or market is the organization positioned?
 Is the culture sufficient for that environment?
 Organizational changes should be managed with care on top of these insights.

 Agile methods and core culture